 With around one quarter of Scotlandâ€™s arable land, a large wind resource and areas with high levels of tree cover, Aberdeenshire has significant potential to produce heat, electricity and, indirectly, hydrogen, from renewable resources.Â

 The Council recognises the environmental and economic benefits of reduced dependence on hydrocarbon fuels.
 It is working with a range of partners to encourage local ownership of renewable energy schemes to the benefit of the local economy.Â The level of locally owned wind turbines in Aberdeenshire is the highest in the UK.

-The Council continues to support the development of the wood fuel industry utilising Aberdeenshireâ€™s natural resources to meet the growing demand for renewables.
-Installed capacity now exceeds 20 MW.
+The Council continues to support the development of the wood fuel industry utilising Aberdeenshireâ€™s natural resources to meet growing demand for renewable sources of heat for commercial, agricultural and domestic uses.

 For further information contact: